pradyparanjpe/launcher-menus/INSTALL.md

 You may have to do this multiple times until a warning message informs:

-<span style="color:yellow">WARNING: Skipping launcher-menus as it is not installed.</span>
+<span style="background-color: black; color: yellow;">WARNING: Skipping launcher-menus as it is not installed.</span>

 ```sh
 pip uninstall -y launcher-menus